 Note: Symantec always recommends staying on the latest maintenance release, on the current branch release you are running, unless a specific fix or feature is required in another release or the current branch release is nearing EOL.

-Before upgrading, consult the SG upgrade path and guide or the ASG upgrade path and guide accordingly
+Before upgrading, consult the SGOS upgrade path and guide or the ASGOS upgrade path and guide accordingly

 Contact Support for more information about the current LTR, STDR, and Feature releases.